Starting a business checklist: plan, register, launch

 - Consider international protection: Register domains in key markets if you plan to expand

-6. Ensure that your business will eventually be profitable
+9. Ensure your business will be profitable

-How to assess profitability:
+Follow these steps to assess profitability:

 - Get professional review: Have an accountant validate your assumptions and projections